mate-academy/jv-program-common-mistakes/java-core/solid/fruit-shop.md

 #### Don't keep all logic in a single package
 You can use packages to make the structure of the code better, so let's do it.
 Gather classes with same purpose/common logic in a corresponding package.

+Your project structure should consist at least of the following packages:
+- `db` for holding Storage
+- `model` for holding models like Fruit
+- `service` for holding services, like Writer, Reader, and so on
+- `service.impl` for holding implementations of services
+- `strategy` for holding handlers for different operations (you are expected to apply Strategy pattern)

 #### VCS usage
 Remember about the informative commit and PR naming.
 Person that is outside of context of your work progress should understand what feature/functional you have added.